eddieantonio/cmput296/lab-6.md

 generators, themes, Bootstrap, or any pre-written code. **Try as much as possible to not copy-paste any code from the internet**.
-All the code you'll write in your text editor should be typed out by hand (even if you had to go consult the internet on how to do something in HTML and CSS).
+All the code you'll write in your text editor should be typed out by hand (even if you had to consult the internet on how to do something in HTML and CSS).
 There are only two exceptions to this recommendation: links like
 <span style="text-overflow:ellipsis;display:inline-block;max-width:100%;white-space:nowrap;overflow:hidden;">https://upload.wikimedia.org/wikipedia/commons/c/ca/%EB%B0%A9%ED%83%84%EC%86%8C%EB%85%84%EB%8B%A8%28BTS%29_180110_%EC%A0%9C_32%ED%9A%8C_%EA%B3%A8%EB%93%A0%EB%94%94%EC%8A%A4%ED%81%AC.png</span>
 are okay to copy-paste; [lorem ipsum][] text is also okay to copy-paste.
 You will also be required to copy-paste the code _you_ have written as answers to